Torque those bolts! - The importance of torquing base bolts - Case study

 + Bump test was carried out again, which showed a reduction in the natural frequency.

-+ Natural frequency of the motor and frame shifted to 26 Hz, which increased the separation to 20%.
-This also ensured that machine, even when speed drops does not go into the critical speed zone.
++ The natural frequency of the motor and frame shifted to 26 Hz, which increased the separation to 20%.
+This also ensured that the machine, even when the speed drops, does not go into the critical speed zone.

-+ Data was taken again, the machine now operates with maximum vibration of 4.5 mm/s RMS.
-Which is well below the OEM tolerance of 7 mm/s.
++ Data was taken again, the machine now operates with a maximum vibration of 4.5 mm/s RMS.
+Which is well below the OEM tolerance of 7 mm/s set by the OEM

 + A challenging balancing job, vibration troubleshooting was thus concluded successfully.

-*Osborne Engineering provides dynamic balancing all accross the Middle East and Europe.
-Inlcuding UAE, Poland, Oman, Bahrain, Kuwait, Saudi Arabia, Qatar.
+*Osborne Engineering provides dynamic balancing all across the Middle East and Europe.
+Including UAE, Poland, Oman, Bahrain, Kuwait, Saudi Arabia, and Qatar.